Articles

 Social Anxiety: Why It’s More Than Just Shyness

 Social anxiety isn’t being a bit shy.
 It’s a persistent fear of being judged, embarrassed or humiliated in everyday situations.
-Here’s what the research says about what’s really going on and what actually helps.
+What’s really going on in the brain, and what the research says helps.

 By the MoodFire Editorial Team